verrazzano/docs/content/en/docs/reference/API/Multicluster/VerrazzanoManagedCluster.md

 weight: 2
 draft: false
 ---
 The VerrazzanoManagedCluster custom resource is used to register a managed cluster with an admin cluster.
 Here is a sample VerrazzanoManagedCluster that registers the cluster named `managed1`.
-To deploy an example application that demonstrates this VerrazzanoManagedCluster, see [Multicluster Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/multicluster/hello-helidon/README.md).
+To deploy an example application that demonstrates a VerrazzanoManagedCluster, see [Multicluster Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/multicluster/hello-helidon/README.md).

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1